lidofinance/gate-seals/README.md

 Each GateSeal is operated by a committee, essentially a multisig account responsible for pulling the brake in case things go awry.
 However, authorizing a committee to pause/resume the protocol withdrawals would be utterly reckless which is why GateSeals have a number of safeguards in place:
 - each GateSeal can only be activated only once and becomes unusable immediately after,
-- the lifetime duration must be between 6 months and 1 year; if the committee fails to prolong in time or runs out of prolongations, the seal becomes unusable,
+- the lifetime duration must be between 6 months and 2 years; if the committee fails to prolong in time or runs out of prolongations, the seal becomes unusable,
 - at deployment the DAO chooses how many prolongations are available and the prolongation window,
+- the total lifetime of a GateSeal cannot exceed 5 years,
+- the prolongation window opens 2 months before expiry and lasts 7–14 days,
 - only the sealing committee may prolong the lifetime, provided that:
   - the GateSeal has not been triggered
   - prolongations remain
   - the GateSeal has not expired
-- the pause duration set at construction time is limited to 21 days.
+- the pause duration set at construction time must be between 11 and 21 days.

 Thus, the biggest damage a compromised GateSeal multisig can inflict is to pause withdrawals for 21 days, given the DAO does not resume withdrawals sooner via the governance voting.